andiweli/hexflow-covers/README.md

 or<br>
 https://github.com/VitaHEX-Games/HexFlow-Launcher

-**Note for latest HexFlow-Launcher update:**
+**Note for HexFlow-Launcher:**
 > You don't need to manually copy the covers over to your SD.
-HexFlow-Launcher has a built-in "Scan covers and update" option which makes it easy for you to update all available covers on the go.
+The latest HexFlow-Launcher has a built-in "Scan covers and update" option which makes it easy for you to update all available covers on the go.

 **Hint for Homebrew covers not showing:**
 > You have to manually set the category to "PS Vita" by entering settings of the game via triangle-button - otherwise the cover won't show up!